Frequently Asked Questions

 Provide clear instructions for medical care if you become incapacitated

 Ultimately, it gives you peace of mind and protects your family during emotionally challenging times.
+I offer mobile estate planning and can meet with you in Paducah, KY, at a time and place that is most convenient for you.

 Q: Who Needs an Estate Plan?